aimms/how-to/Articles/157/157-write-selected-tables.rst

 * line 2: The prefix.
 Here, acronym of the runtime library name in lower case.

-* line 6: The sets and parameters referenced in the first database table, constructed using the function ``ReferencedIdentifiers``.
+* line 6: The sets and parameters referenced in the first database table, constructed using the function :any:`ReferencedIdentifiers`.

 * line 4-7: A set declaration and definition for the identifiers referenced in the first table.